 Dana knows the fast-paced nature of both the marketing and corporate environments, which developed her ability to manage multiple projects, think critically and analyze the needs of her audiences.
 She has 10+ years of professional experience and a bachelor’s degree in mass media from the University of Mount Union.

-Dana serves as Fundraising and Communications Manager at BHITC.
-In her role, she manages print and electronic communications for BHITC’s donors, volunteers and partners, oversees fundraising and donor appreciation events and supports strategic fundraising efforts within the organization.
+Dana serves as Communications Manager at BHITC.
+In her role, she manages print and electronic communications for BHITC’s donors, volunteers and partners as well as the organization’s website.

-She entered full-time ministry in 2013 and has been involved within her church for the past six years.
-She and her husband, Cody, live in the City of Lakewood.
+She entered full-time ministry in 2013 and has been involved within her church for the past eight years.
+She and her husband, Cody, live in Lakewood with their son, Caden.
 In her spare time, she enjoys cooking, music, reading and working on home renovation projects with her husband.